anttiharju/vmatch-golangci-lint/docs/go-patch-version-resolution.md

-# Language wrapper: unlocked patch versions
+# Go patch version resolution

-21st of February 2025

-This document outlines how vmatch decides which patch version to pick when only minor version has been specfied in `go.mod`.
+This document outlines how vmatch resolves which patch version to pick when only minor version has been specfied in `go.mod`.

 ## Background

 ### Patch version specification in `go.mod`

-A basic [`go.mod`](../../go.mod) can look as follows
+A basic `go.mod` file can look as follows

 ```
 module github.com/anttiharju/vmatch